-We want you to feel safe and secure while at HHCC – it is your right and our primary concerns.
+We want you to feel safe and secure while at HHCC – it is your right and our primary concern.
 We both have a role to play in making sure your security and privacy is maintained.

 A wristband will be placed on you when you register at the hospital.
 It needs to remain on your wrist for your entire stay.
 Your care team will check the wristband and your identity before providing care or medications.